choyingw/SynergyNet/README.md

     ```python benchmark.py -w pretrained/best.pth.tar```

-Print-out results and visualization under 'results/' (see 'demo/' for some sample reference) are shown.
+Print-out results and visualization under 'results/' (see 'demo/' for some sample references) are shown.

 **TODO**